rimonim/100_emergency/EXPLORATORY.md

 # Graphics that can deal with Hebrew text
   library(ragg)
   locale("he")

+## For the sake of reasonable priors, let's look at some patterns in American 911 data

 # American data from Charleston, Detroit, New Orleans, and Dallas
 # (sampled for faster computation - the dataset is 6,347,478 rows long):